thi-ng/umbrella/packages/hiccup-carbon-icons/README.md

 ## Usage examples

-Six projects in this repo's [/examples](https://codeberg.org/thi.ng/umbrella/src/branch/develop/examples) directory are using this package:
+Seven projects in this repo's [/examples](https://codeberg.org/thi.ng/umbrella/src/branch/develop/examples) directory are using this package: